gozeloglu/Pizza-Store-Simulation/README.md

 # Pizza Store Simulation

-This program is being implemented in Java language.
+This program has been implemented in Java language.

 # RUN